sparrow-spw/sparrow-spw/README.md

 # Hello! 👋

 My name is Ali, I'm a software developer with a great interest in technology.
-I like proprietary software.

 ## 🚀 My Interests
 - Desktop .NET Development